swiftlang/swift-sdk-generator/README.md

 ## Common Generator Options

-By default, on macOS hosts running on Apple Silicon, the Swift SDK Generator will create Swift SDKs for Ubuntu Jammy on aarch64, which matches the arch of the host.
+By default, on macOS hosts running on Apple Silicon, the Swift SDK Generator will create Swift SDKs for Ubuntu Jammy on aarch64, which matches the CPU architecture of the host.
 However, it is possible to change the default target architecture by passing the `--target-arch` flag:

 ```bash